suhcodes/imgGallery/README.md

 # imgGallery
-Image gallery created with Fancybox
+Image gallery created with Fancybox.
+Use the following link to view http://leticiamoreno.tk/